blackrabbit17/xenolab/README.md

 -----------------------
 I'm really new at CAD, this was my first time.
 It's ok, you can laugh at my designs.

-I used the wonderful [tinkercad.com]() because I found that to be the most intuative.
+I used the wonderful [tinkercad.com]() because I found that to be the most intuitive.

 ```
 I can code in my sleep, make logic unfold,